FAQS

 Answer: Please send those results to us at Audit Technical Support so we can create a custom graph.
 Do not enter the values into the Auditor™ QC program since the online program does not recognize dilutions or blend values.
 It only accepts values that were obtained with the material that was tested neat.

-Question #8: I am running a Siemens specific AUDIT MicroControls calibration verification kit on a Siemens Centaur® and my values do not match up well with the expected Siemens values on the package insert.
+Question #8: I am running a system specific AUDIT MicroControls calibration verification kit on the specific instrument and my values do not match up well with the expected values on the package insert.
 What should I do?

 Answer: As a first step, we always recommend that when analyzing your laboratory’s results to either go online to our website at: www.auditmicro.com and enter your data on our Auditor QC Program or to send the data to us at AUDIT Technical Support and allow us to plot your results in order to get real time peer data comparison.
 Please note that reagent lots should not be changed during the testing of the calibration verification material, as that can adversely affect the results.
 More specifically, please run the Audit MicroControls Cal Ver material with a single lot of reagent.